edwiny/progref/java/java_basics.md

   (a1, a2) -> a1 > a2;
   ```

+*NOTE* repeating the above in a different way: if you use braces for the lambda body, you must add a `return`.

 Lambda expressions are objects, so you can assign them to vars and pass them around:

 ```